Zhenboro/borocito-components/README.md

 ```
 (Will remove all subkeys hanging from the "boro-get" key)

+### broMaintainer
+This plugin will be useful if you want to clean up the main Borocito folder.

+Many screenshots?
+Have the log files exceeded one megabyte of data?
+Does the hard drive sound louder than before?
+Do you want to prevent someone from noticing the size of Borocito in the Microsoft folder? solved with broMaintainer.
+Forget about deleting files one by one with `/Windows.FileSystem.Delete=` or worse, using `boro-get broEstoraje True /deletefile,/deletefirectory` (since these don't exist, if you tried it's sad, since you don't read the documentation ).
+With broMaintainer you can use the following commands:
+- /fullclear: will delete every
+	- screenshot
+	- log file
+	- boro-get component files
+		- log file
+		- scrincam files
+			- wav
+			- gif
+			- png
+			- avi
+		- boro-get zip install files
+	- Basically everything that is not necessary.
+ - /boro-get: To remove all residual files from installed plugins
+ - /deletefiles: to delete files in the root folder. need wildcard. (*.jpg, *.png, etc (only one))
+ - /stop: idk why lmao

 ## Uninstalling a package
 To uninstall, remove a package, the following points must be taken into account.